gawells/CompleteMagic/README.md

 ![animation](https://github.com/gawells/CompleteMagic/blob/master/ani.gif)

 ### Keybindings
-In order for the auto-complete menu to be triggered when pressing tab you need a corresponding `.sublime-keymap` file to bind the appropriate `CompleteMagic` functions.
+In order for the auto-complete menu to be triggered when pressing tab you need a corresponding `Default.sublime-keymap` file to bind the appropriate `CompleteMagic` functions.
 In this example I use a syntax for `.namd` that is a `source.tcl` derivative:
 ```
 [
 	{ "keys": ["tab"], "command": "tab_into_snippet", "context":